axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-case-widget.rst

 Custom columns
 --------------

-Axon Ivy supports custom fields for a case.
+|axon-ivy| supports custom fields for a case.
 You can show them on the case widget in form of a column.

 More, you can predefine which column to show, and other attributes such as header,